 You more than likely don’t realize your water heater is failing until you only get cold water running out of your showerhead.
-If you’re observant of these clues, you won’t lose out on steamy showers.
+If you’re aware of these clues, you won’t lose out on steamy showers.

-If you observe these six indicators, It’s time to get ahold of the pros at 210-570-9705.
+If you observe these six indicators, it’s time to get ahold of the pros at 210-570-9705.

 - Discolored Water